4.3 Set-up a server-hosted environment

 5. Potential future automated integrations external gov services using our APIs with VPN access

-6. Automated testing scripts from a private Github code repository.
+6. Automated continuous deployment scripts from a private Github code repository.

 All user workstations / tablets / smartphones and integrating APIs will require compatible VPN clients and accounts.